root-project/web/manual/trees/index.md

 With the Tree Viewer you can examine a tree in a GUI.

-- Use the [TTreeViewer](https://root.cern/doc/master/classTTreeViewer.html) class to open the ROOT file, containing a tree, in the Tree Viewer.
+- Use the {% include ref class="TTreeViewer" %} class to open the ROOT file (containing the tree) in the Tree Viewer.

 _**Example**_